 Tools like agent-assist can do even more to help agents guide the conversation.
 Using an artificial intelligence (AI)-powered engine, agent-assist surfaces the next-best steps, along with answers to frequently asked questions.
 This guidance can be especially helpful for agents who support multiple sophisticated products.

 More advanced assistance tools also display a confidence score to help the agent decide if the suggestion is a good fit.
 With machine learning, agents can improve future suggestions by rating each one.
 This in-the-moment support frees agents to focus more intently on the conversation and respond more quickly to a policyholder’s needs.

-As automation and self-service increasingly handle tasks like simple inquiries and product quotes, contact centre agents spend more time dealing with lengthy, complex and varied interactions.
-These interactions might require specialised skills, especially if the agent is supporting and servicing sophisticated products or dealing with a new claims process.
+As automation and self-service increasingly handle tasks like simple inquiries and product quotes, contact center agents spend more time dealing with lengthy, complex and varied interactions.
+These interactions might require specialized skills, especially if the agent is supporting and servicing sophisticated products or dealing with a new claims process.
 That means skill development and quality assurance are crucial.
 Ensuring consistent quality on calls can be difficult.
 Random sampling is time-consuming — a bit like finding a needle in a haystack.